Book – Stillness is The Key (Summary)

 2) Enough –

-- No one is happier than the person who knows what is enough and appreciates and enjoy when he has enough.
-Ryan explains this with really good anecdotes.
+- No one is happier than the person who knows what is enough and appreciates and enjoys when he has enough.
+Ryan explains this with delicious anecdotes.

 - Epicurus sums it up pretty well with one line – “Nothing is enough for the man, to whom enough is too little.”